CBCutGitHub/Team_Profile_Generator/README.md

-** user select option to add and follows the prompts to input requested information ** user is then taken back to the menu to add or finish ** user selects to finish building team by selecting "none" in which the application will exit and HTML is generated as shown below:
+** user select option to add and follows the prompts to input requested information ** user is then taken back to the menu to add or finish ** user selects to finish building team by selecting "none" in which the application will display a the message "Your team has been built", prior to exiting and producing the HTML as shown below:

 The following link to project on github: https://github.com/CBCutGitHub/Team_Profile_Generator

 ## Generated HTML

-The following image shows a mock-up of the generated HTML’s appearance and functionality:
+The following image shows the generated HTML of a webservices and database team base on the user's input in building the team:

 ![TeamRosterTPG](https://user-images.githubusercontent.com/95545346/156263476-020c6fee-eca0-48cd-bfa6-dc4e966c88b4.PNG)